briis/securityspy/README.md

 ## Configuration

 Start by configuring the core platform.
 No matter which of the entities you activate, this has to be configured.
-The core platform by itself does nothing else than establish a link to the *SecuritySpy NVR*, so by activating this you will not see any entities being created in Home Assistant.
+The core platform by itself does nothing else than establish a link to the *SecuritySpy Server*, so by activating this you will not see any entities being created in Home Assistant.

-Edit your *configuration.yaml* file and add the *unifiprotect* component to the file:
+Edit your *configuration.yaml* file and add the *securityspy* component to the file:

 ```yaml
 # Example configuration.yaml entry